Friday, September 1, 2017

 In life, love always plays a tricky game -- Polina falls for Adrien, played by Niels Schneider (“Heartbeats,” “I Killed My Mother”), a charming French dancer who introduces her to the world of contemporary dance.

-In France, Polina lands in the hands of a famous modern-dance guru named Liria Elsaj, played by the Oscar winner Juliette Binoche (“The English Patient”).
+In France, Polina lands in the hands of a famous modern dance guru named Liria Elsaj, played by Oscar-winning Juliette Binoche (“The English Patient”).

 Binoche is a chameleon of an actor who transforms herself into an extraordinary character with perfection in every film.

-Liria is a professional coach, as she demands that her talented dancers tap into the best of their interiors if they want to continue pursuing their dreams.
+Liria is a professional coach who demands that her talented dancers tap into the best of their inner selves if they want to continue pursuing their dreams.

 She firmly believes, “When you dance, it is important to feel the absence of someone you love.”